zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 [TODO—

+It's amazing how much the mods whine about that one comment from six years ago which he's already repeatedly clarified!!!

 The website already supported user-level bans!!!
 That solves the whole problem Unless you want to grant people a Said-free LW experience _without being made to feel guilty_ "Said himself doesn't think ignoring him is an option" is a cheap gotcha that doesn't stand up to logical scrutiny; the whole point is that _you disagree with him on that_